 Define the problem

-Work to define the problem you are trying to solve.
-Start with understanding user needs.
-Don't rely on assumptions.
+Work to define the problem you are trying to solve before exploring solutions.
+Start by understanding user needs and gathering evidence.
+Avoid relying on assumptions.

 Be user-centred